alex-strobel/DPP-LabManual/Manuals/Workflow_research_projects/16_Manuscript_revision.md

 > Reviewer 1 asks us to perform analysis X. I guess, A has the most experience in performing X, so dear A, please perform these analyses and answer this point in the manuscript and the rebuttal letter by {insert date at least two weeks before you have to submit the revision}.

 Your rebuttal letter eventually should address all issues raised by the reviewers in a structured manner!
+Here is a template on how tp do so:

+- add template

 <!-- add template for rebuttal letter -->